hlascelles/samudra/pages/team.md

 - url: https://karina.io/
   image: team-karina.jpg
   title: <a href="https://karina.io/" target="_blank">Karina Zile</a>
   text: I am the founder of Samudra.
 Mathematician at heart, I think about any situation as a system of equations.
 I am happiest when outdoors.
-After finishing my PhD in Feb 2020, I decided to dedicate my life to tackling global challenges that don't have a profitable solution.
+After finishing my PhD in Feb 2020, I decided to dedicate my life to building an IGO that will act as a global orchestrator aligning efforts of major stakeholders in the waste management sector.
 - url:
   image: team-join-us.jpg
   title: Would you like to join us?